 We know smaller startups sometimes do not always develop this way.
 They have a brilliant idea and rush to make it work without thinking of how to localize later.
 Then they have a brilliant product without a language resource file and with tons of shorter strings scattered throughout the code which are impossible to localize.
 Then when they go to translate software, it becomes a nightmare.
 That’s why it’s best to think of software localization from the beginning.

 Read more: Don’t Skip the First Steps for Building a Multilingual Website [Complete Guide]

 Hopefully we have persuaded you in previous articles that:

 - You should not use machine translation for localization.
 Even if you are tempted to instantly translate dozens of languages for free, you should think of the negative effect it will have on your product and what that will cost you long-term.

-- You should not ask just anyone who speaks a foreign language to work on localization of your software.
+- You should not ask just anyone who speaks a foreign language to translate software.

 - You should hire freelance translators only if you have plenty of time to select the most efficient and reliable among them and if you are sure you will have the time to manage them properly.

 And now you should focus on selecting the best language service provider (LSP).
 How to choose the best one?
 Well, obviously in this digital age, you should focus on the online reputation of the providers you consider and ask other software developers for recommendations.
 If they are happy with the LSP they work with, they will probably be happy to share it.